2001 Daytona 500: Death of Dale Earnhardt and Race Finish

-Seconds later, Waltrip (after 462 races without a win) claimed his first Winston Cup victory, with his teammate Earnhardt Jr. 0.124 seconds behind to finish second.
+Michael Waltrip claimed his first Winston Cup victory as the field raced back, with his teammate Earnhardt Jr. 0.124 seconds behind in second.
 The yellow and checkered flags came out simultaneously as Waltrip crossed the line, locking the rest of the field in their positions at that moment.
-R. Wallace finished third, Ricky Rudd finished fourth, Elliott (the polesitter) finished fifth, R. Wallace's brother Mike finished sixth, Marlin (who got loose after making contact with Earnhardt) finished seventh, Bobby Hamilton finished eighth, Jeremy Mayfield finished ninth, and outside polesitter Stacy Compton came across the line tenth.
-Nemechek finished 11th on the lead lap.
 Earnhardt and Schrader were credited finishing 12th and 13th despite not finishing the race.
-After crossing the finish line behind his teammate, Earnhardt Jr. stopped at the site of his father's wreck at turn 4.
+Schrader was the first person to witness the scene of Earnhardt's crash, and upon seeing the interior of the car he immediately called for urgent help.
+Waltrip celebrated in victory lane with his team, unaware of the severity of the incident until Schrader arrived to tell him the accident had been severe.
+Earnhardt's failure to emerge under his own power and resulting absence in victory lane as the winning car owner raised concern over his condition, as he was known for being a resilient driver who was hurt in far more visually violent crashes just a few years before, but very rarely sidelined.
 Earnhardt was extricated from his car and was transported by ambulance to the nearby Halifax Medical Center, where he was pronounced dead at 5:16 pm EST, reportedly surrounded by his wife Teresa, his team owner and closest friend Richard Childress, and his son Earnhardt Jr. The official announcement of Earnhardt's death was made at about 7:00 pm EST by NASCAR president Mike Helton.
-The death of the seven-time Winston Cup Champion largely overshadowed Waltrip's first Winston Cup victory as well as the 18-car crash on lap 173.
+The death of the seven-time Winston Cup Champion largely overshadowed Waltrip's first Winston Cup victory and the 18-car crash on lap 173.